ErHaWeb/klaro_consent_manager/Documentation/Editor/Service/General/Index.rst

     :type: select (multiple)
     :Default: ''

     The purpose(s) of this service that will be listed on the consent notice.
     Do not forget to add translations for all purposes you list here.
+Custom purpose options are documented in :ref:`howto-custom-purpose`; missing labels are explained in :ref:`faq-missing-translation`.

     **Options:**